codefresh-io/argo-hub/README.md

 ## Installation and Usage
 Eventually Argo Hub is simple, being a set of reusable Kubernetes manifests (workflowTemplates and RBAC related resources).<br>
-There are different ways to be able to consume the workflowTemplates
+There are different ways to be able to consume the workflowTemplates:

 * Applying a workflow template directly to your Kubernetes cluster just use `kubectl apply -f {file}` and apply a specific filer or folder